bnb-chain/bnb-chain.github.io/docs/proxy.md

  # Upgradeable BEP20 Contracts on BSC

 ## What are Upgradeable Contracts?
 Smart contracts in EVM are designed to be immutable.
-Once you create them there is no way to modify them, effectively acting as an unbreakable contract among participants.What do I do if I want to expand the functionality of my contracts?
+Once you create them there is no way to modify them, effectively acting as an unbreakable contract among participants.
+What do I do if I want to expand the functionality of my contracts?
 What if there is a bug in the contract that leads to a loss of funds?
 What if a vulnerability in the Solidity compiler is discovered?
 Here’s what you’d need to do to fix a bug in a contract you cannot upgrade:

 - Deploy a new version of the contract
-- Manually migrate all state from the old one contract to the new one (which can be very expensive in terms of gas fees!)
+- Manually migrate all the states from the old one contract to the new one (which can be very expensive in terms of gas fees!)
 - Update all contracts that interacted with the old contract to use the address of the new one
 - Reach out to all your users and convince them to start using the new deployment (and handle both contracts being used simultaneously, as users are slow to migrate)